Aki-108/pf-reblogged-to-community/README.md

+**⚠ Notice**: This extension is no longer supported.
+Reblogged To Community is now part of Tassel.
+Use [Tassel](https://github.com/Aki-108/Tassel) instead.

 # pf-reblogged-to-community
 This is an extension to [pillowfort.social](https://www.pillowfort.social/).
 It shows the communities a post has been reblogged to and where it's been liked.